fhernandez173/Selenium_development/selenium_design_patterns_best_practices/SeleniumBestPracticesBook_chapt_7/chapt_7_notes.md

 We do not need to convert the entire test suite into a page object framework in order to take advantage of it.

+In the following code:

+  ContactUsPage.new(@selenium).sidebar.cart.summary

+* We know that we are in the Contact US page presented by ContactUsPage object
+* ContactUsPage has SideBar object which allows to interact with items within
+* Within the sidebar, we can find the shopping cart, and use SidebarCart object in it
+* Using SidebarCart we can retrieve the summary of cart/ subtotal

+Using Selenium alone would mean we would have to hardcode a lot of :classes and :IDs.
+If changes are made, we would have to do a lot of rewrites.
+Using the Page Object pattern, the only changes we would have to do are in the Sidebar and SidebarCart classes locate elements.

+The Page Objects framework can be implemented in different testing frameworks, including Cucumber and Rspec since it is independent of these frameworks.

+WRITING AN INDEPENDENT TEST FRAMEWORK:
+PROS -
+* Easily upgradable.
+By hiding method implementation from tests, the tests do not need to know current versions of dependencies.
+* We can change our testing tools without changing too much the core of our tests.
+* Easy to understand and consistent.
+Our tests describes behavior rather than specifying clicks, etc.

+CONS _
+* We increase overhead and complexity.

+IMPLEMENTING PAGE OBJECTS:
+Once we have an instance of Selenium, we continuously pass that as an argument to other objects.
+Example:
+  @selenium.get "website.com"
+  page = HomePage(@selenium)
+This shows progression from page to page.
+We can use a mixture of modules and inheritance.
+In our tests, the pages are very similar, so inheritance is used often.
+Sometimes it is more useful to subpage imports with only functionality we need and ignore what does not apply as opposed to inheriting everything from say Page class.
+In the Page object, we can add more logic to verify the page has fully loaded.
+We do not to verify everything on the page.